 How your business is taxed depends on whether it is incorporated as a company.
 If it is a company then it is liable for corporation tax.
 If your business is not incorporated you are considered to be a sole trader and you pay tax under the self-assessment system.
 Further information on tax is available in our document on tax for self-employed people and from Revenue.

 SURE tax refund: The Start Up Refunds for Entrepreneurs (SURE) is a tax refund scheme that allows eligible people to get a refund of up to 41% of the capital they invest in starting a business.
 Under the SURE scheme you may be entitled to a refund of PAYE income tax that you paid over the 6 years before the year in which you invest.
 You can read the Revenue guide IT15 for further details of the SURE scheme.
-You can use the online calculator on sure.gov.ie to estimate your potential refund.
+You can contact Revenue to discuss the scheme: SUREadmin@revenue.ie.

 Start-up companies: New companies may get tax relief on the first 3 years of corporation tax and the value of the relief will be linked to the amount of employers’ PRSI paid by a company in an accounting period subject to a maximum of €5,000 per employee.

 If you are self-employed you pay Class S social insurance contributions.
 A helpful guide is available at this link: PRSI for the Self-Employed (pdf download).

 If you are starting up a business and decide to recruit staff you must register for PAYE and PRSI with Revenue.
 You can find information in our document Employers' obligations in Ireland.
 The Workplace Relations Commission govern employee rights in Ireland and have produced a guide for employers who are starting a new business with a paid employee (pdf).